markfloryan/gamedesign/slides/index.md

 ---------------------------------------

 - [What is a game?](./WhatIsAGame.pptx): What is a game?
 What are the defining features of games?
 Let's think about this and a few related issues.
+- [History of Games](./HistoryOfGames.pptx): A brief history of gaming from the 1970s through today.
+A brief discussion of how the design of games has changed over the years.
 - ...More coming soon.